Coronavirus Disease 2019 (COVID-19)

 Answer: Pursuant to title 16 CCR section 1387(b)(6): “ The primary supervisor shall be employed by the same work setting as the trainee and be available to the trainee 100% of the time the trainee is accruing SPE.
 This availability may be in-person, by telephone, by pager or by other appropriate technology.”
 Additionally, pursuant to title 16 CCR section 1387(b)(7): “Primary supervisors shall ensure that a plan is in place to protect the patient/client in the event a patient/client crisis or emergency occurs during any time the supervisor is not physically present at the established site at which the trainee is working.
 The primary supervisor shall ensure that the trainee thoroughly understands the plan in the event of a crisis/emergency.”

-Question: My renewal is due on or before May 31, 2020, and I have not met the nine live-hour requirement.
-Can I take a webinar or online continuing education course?
+Question: My renewal is due between March 31, 2020 and May 31, 2021, and I have not met the Continuing Education requirement.
+What should I do?

 Continuity of Care for your Clients